barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 A downloadable script to build and install ANTs locally is [available here](https://github.com/cookpa/antsInstallExample).

-**Note for Mac ARM64 users**: CMake may incorrectly report the system architecture.

->On Apple Silicon hosts, the architecture printed by uname -m may vary based on CMake's own architecture and that of the invoking process tree.

-See documentation for [CMAKE_HOST_SYSTEM_PROCESSOR](https://cmake.org/cmake/help/latest/variable/CMAKE_HOST_SYSTEM_PROCESSOR.html).
-This results in a failure to build anything (including ITK) with the error `unknown target CPU 'apple-m1'`.

 Here is a very minimal example.
 This example works if you have all the necessary tools, including CMake and a supported compiler.
 The system requirements and installation steps are discussed in more detail below.

 ```